apache/qpid-proton/proton-c/bindings/cpp/docs/main.md

 to write client and server applications that send and receive AMQP messages.

-The best way to start is with the @ref tutorial
+The best way to start is with the @ref tutorial.

 ## An overview of the AMQP model